davepinch/pinchy.cc/content/topics/gaming/games/snes/super-mario-world/ending-theme-sight-read/youtube.com.md

 ---
-title: "Super Mario World Ending Theme sight-read by Tom Brier (YouTube)" ending theme sight-read of: Super Mario World episode of: "https://www.youtube.com/@Keeper1st"
+title: "Super Mario World Ending Theme sight-read by Tom Brier (YouTube)" ending theme sight-read of:
+  - Super Mario World
+  - piano
+episode of: "https://www.youtube.com/@Keeper1st"
 excerpt: "The most requested tune people have asked for is this one.
 Finally I got around to finishing a first-draft piano score..."
 type: youtube